-Chuchichäschtli: squid species named after challenging Swiss-German word - SWI swissinfo.ch
+Chuchichäschtli: squid species named after tricky Swiss-German word - SWI swissinfo.ch

-Chuchichäschtli: squid species named after challenging Swiss-German word
+Chuchichäschtli: squid species named after tricky Swiss-German word

 Researchers in Zurich have discovered fossils of a previously unknown species of squid from Ticino, which they have christened "Chuchichäschtli".